liuyixin-louis/arxiv2latex/README.md

 ## NEWS

-- **2022/12/28**: Due to the update of Heroku service, I brought the Eco Dynos Plan ($5/month, 1000h) to maintain the online API.
-If you free this tool helpful, some donations would be greatly appreciated!
+- **2022/12/28: Due to the update of Heroku service, I brought the Eco Dynos Plan ($5/month, 1000h) to maintain the online API.
+If you free this tool helpful, some donations would be greatly appreciated!**

 - BOFA: yqi16766@gmail.com
 - WeChat pay: please find the QR code [here](#wechatPay)